steadfast-collective/statamic-feedbucket/README.md

 composer  require  steadfast-collective/statamic-feedbucket
 ```

-> This addon creates a "Feedbucket" global, fieldset and blueprint on install.
-If the global already exists, it will not be created.

->

-> If a fieldset with the handle `global_feedbucket` already exists, it will be skipped.

->

-> If a global blueprint with the handle `feedbucket` already exists, it will be skipped.

 Optionally, publish the config file `php artisan vendor:publish --tag="statamic-feedbucket-config"` (this is only relevant if you're wanting to use Feedbucket within the CP).